Realignment and extension of Ernie Mays Street

 Stage one

-This is expected to start from mid-2025, and will extend the road from College Road to the corner, near Te Ara Awataha -- Northcote’s new greenway.
+This is expected to start from mid-2025, and will extend the road from College Road to meet where Te Ara Awataha - Northcote’s new greenway - will be extended around the town centre, starting in mid-2025.

 Stage one will be completed in time to provide easy access to the new multi-purpose community hub, being developed on the Northcote Library site.